What do you need to do to submit an initial application?

-- If you are an employer established in Belgium, you must use the application forms for the relevant region (the region where the worker's main place of work is located).
+• You must submit the application for authorisation to employ a worker using the application forms provided by the relevant region (the region is the one where the worker's primary place of work is located).

-- If you are not established in Belgium : Your Belgian representative can also submit an application for you.
+• Your Belgian representative will file the application on your behalf.
 If you are established outside Belgium, only this natural person is authorised to act.
 Please note: They must have a mandate.
 You can create your mandate using the Mahis online service.

 Click here to view the text version of this infographic.

-1. Check if I need a permit for my worker
+1. Check whether I need a permit for my worker

 In most cases, you need an employment authorisation to employ a foreign worker in Wallonia.